HOT YOGA IN COPENHAGEN

 WHAT IS HOT YOGA?

-Hot Yoga at Ohmyoga is suitable for both beginners and experienced yogis.
-Our Hot Yoga classes on Vesterbro can be adapted to different levels, and you are always encouraged to move at your own pace and listen to your body.
+Hot Yoga at Ohmyoga in Copenhagen is suitable for both beginners and experienced practitioners.
+Every class is designed to accommodate different experience levels, and we always encourage you to listen to your body and practise at your own pace.

-If you are new to Hot Yoga, it can be helpful to start slowly and give your body time to adjust to the heat.
-You may also begin with one of our more gentle heated classes, such as Hot Yin Yoga or Hot Yin Yang, before progressing to more dynamic sessions.
-With a regular practice, many people experience improvements in strength, flexibility, balance and overall body awareness.
+If you’re new to Hot Yoga, we recommend giving your body time to adjust to the heat.
+Many first-time participants choose to begin with one of our gentler classes, such as Hot Yin Yoga or Hot Yin Yang, before progressing to more dynamic styles.

 Benefits of Hot Yoga